-Previously, I was a post-doctoral researcher at Microsoft Research New England and a fellow at the Berkman Center for Internet and Society at Harvard University.
-I received a doctorate in Communication from the Annenberg School for Communication and Journalism at the University of Southern California and a masters in Comparative Media Studies at the Massachusetts Institute of Technology.
+Previously, I was a Post-doctoral Researcher at the Social Media Collective at Microsoft Research New England and a fellow at the Berkman Klein Center for Internet and Society at Harvard University.
+I received a PhD from the Annenberg School for Communication and Journalism at University of Southern California and an SM in Comparative Media Studies from Massachusetts Institute of Technology.

 Watch me give the annual Media and Communications lecture at the UAL LCC.
 Here are a couple of short pieces that are good introductions to some of my work: "Bitcoin as Meme and a Future," "Is Venmo a Social Network?" and "A Cashless Society?".